What did you say the link was to see those volcano pictures?

 1968, we're polluting people's minds.

-Before the sun is just a bright spot in the nighttime.
+Before the breathing air is gone, before the sun is just the bright spot in the night time.

-See if you can find out in a country from the profit system there, Mike, for the next segment.
+See if you can find out in the country from the profit system there, Mike, for the next segment.

-I mean, 1960, I remember playing this stuff on the radio, my second year in the business, and I never listen to lyrics of songs because that's not what attracts me to songs.
+I remember playing this stuff on the radio my second year in the business, and I never listened to lyrics and songs because that's not what attracts me to songs.

 And I'm sitting there playing this stuff, and Lord, I had no clue.

-I'm helping to pollute people's minds about about global warming and environmental destruction.
+I'm helping to pollute people's minds about global warming and environmental destruction.

-We don't have a time to play the whole thing here before the break, but uh.
+We don't have a time to play the whole thing here before the break.

 I mean, I even cheat the rotation when the program director wasn't around and play it more frequently than I was allowed.

-I hope we get enough of the lyric line in here before the commercial break, which is about a minute and ten from here.
+I hope we get enough of the lyric line in here before the commercial break, which is about a minute and 10 from here.

-As I mean, I was a global warming actor, an environmental didn't even know it.
+As I mean, I was a global warming actor, an environmental not, didn't even know it.

 I actually love the song.